Woman charged with manslaughter in death of daughter, 2

 Leonard’s attorney said there’s no evidence his client caused the girl’s injuries.

-Michael Tumposky also defended Leonard for not seeking medical help sooner, because she had six other children to care for.
+Michael Tumposky also defended Leonard for not seeking medical help sooner, because she had six other children under her care.

 Sign up for Daily Newsletters